alan-turing-institute/data-safe-haven/ROADMAP.md

 The milestones can be seen [on GitHub](https://github.com/alan-turing-institute/data-safe-haven/milestones)

-## Long Term

-Long-term goals are developments which we have committed to but have not planned an expected completion date.
-This may be because they are lower priority than short-term goals or because the time required needs to be scoped.

-## Desired Features

-These are features we would like to highlight but which we have actively decided not to incorporate into the long- or short-term roadmap.
-This may be because, for example, we have decided we have insufficient resource, are lacking the right expertise or it is low priority.

 ### Develop Outside, Run Inside

 A workflow enabling researchers to develop this research and analysis code outside of the TRE, using whatever tools they prefer and are familiar with, and bring this work into the TRE to run against the sensitive data.